MEET OUR TEACHERS

 Piotr Szumieł

-In the years 2002-2008 Piotr Szumieł was a member and leader of the viola group of the Dresden Philharmonic and the Dresden Philharmonic Chamber Orchestra.
-For many years he has also been very active in education – in the years 2005-2024 he was a lecturer of viola and chamber music at the Carl Maria von Weber College of Music in Dresden, as well as at the Karol Szymanowski Academy of Music in Katowice (in the years 2013-2018).
-Since 2019 Piotr Szumieł has been a professor of viola and head of the department of string instruments at the Academy of Music and Theatre in Rostock.
+From 2002 to 2008 Piotr Szumieł was a member and leader of the viola section of the Dresden Philharmonic and the Dresden Philharmonic Chamber Orchestra.
+For many years he has also carried out very intensive educational work—between 2005 and 2024 he was a lecturer in viola and chamber music at the Carl Maria von Weber University of Music in Dresden, as well as at the Karol Szymanowski Academy of Music in Katowice (2013–2018).
+Since 2019 Piotr Szumieł has been professor of viola and head of the string instruments department at the Hochschule für Musik und Theater in Rostock.

-The artist conducted workshops and master classes in Austria, Germany, Hongkong, Poland and China.
-He took part in the work of the jury at international viola and chamber music competitions in Shanghai, Hong Kong, Katowice and Meissen.
+The artist has conducted workshops and masterclasses in Austria, Germany, Hong Kong, Poland, and China.
+He has served on juries of international viola and chamber music competitions in Shanghai, Hong Kong, Katowice, and Meissen.